nwihardjo/HackerNews-Analytics/README.md

 ### Easiest

-The easiest way is to run the whole program on Databricks cluster which simply can be accessed through web browser.
-Sign up for the community edition and upload all notebook as well as the data (`war-and-peace.txt` and `HNStories.json`).
+The easiest way is to run the whole program on [Databricks](https://community.cloud.databricks.com/) cluster which simply can be accessed through web browser.
+Simply sign up for the community edition and upload all notebook as well as the data (`war-and-peace.txt` and `HNStories.json`).

-##
+## Easier

-You will need to install Anaconda for *Python 3.6* together with Java and the `pyspark` library.
+You will need to install [Anaconda](https://www.anaconda.com/download/) for *Python 3.6* together with Java and the `pyspark` library.

 ### Install Python